wosaku/Mini-Golf/README.md

 # Mini-Golf
 Javascript Mini Golf
-This is a javascript game developed for a introduction to javascript course.
+This is a javascript game developed in javascript.